BIRLab/python-can-candle/README.md

 bus: CandleBus  # This line is added to provide type hints.

+# Create a CandleBus instance in the python-can API.
 with can.Bus(interface='candle', channel=0) as bus:

     # Create listener and notifier.
     print_listener = can.Printer()
     notifier = can.Notifier(bus, [print_listener])